-The Health Services staff is committed to promoting your total health and well-being.
-Registered nurses staff Health Services and a physician is available on a part-time basis.
-Most of the following health services are available free or at a minimum charge to Harper students:
+The Health Services team is committed to promoting your total health and well-being.
+Registered nurses, a psychologist and personal counselors staff Health Services, and a physician is available on a part-time basis.
+Most of the following health services are available free or at a minimum charge to enrolled Harper students:

-- · Treatment for minor injuries and illnesses

-- Testing services including strep throat, mononucleosis, pregnancy, sexually transmitted diseases, and vision and hearing screening

-- · Allergy injections

-- Medication for minor illnesses

-- Information and counseling for personal health concerns

-- · Wellness programs and activities

-- Health education literature
+- See Personal Counseling and Student Psychological Services - · Treatment for minor injuries and illnesses - Testing services including strep throat, mononucleosis, pregnancy, sexually transmitted diseases, and vision and hearing screening - Allergy injections - · Medication for minor illnesses - Information and counseling for personal health concerns - · Wellness programs and activities - · Health education literature

-- Temporary medical parking permits

-- A rest area